laravel-hyperf/laravel-hyperf.com/docs/README.md

 <div class="custom-container tip">
 <p><strong>Why don't we just use Octane directly?</strong></p>
 <p> Octane accelerates Laravel by maintaining the framework in a persistent application state, resetting request-scoped resources between requests.
 However, it doesn't introduce non-blocking I/O capabilities to Laravel's architecture.
+Furthermore, all components in Laravel weren't designed with coroutines in mind.
+It will cause states pollution while context switching among coroutines.

-In contrast, Laravel Hyperf natively implements coroutines and is architected specifically for persistent application states.
-This fundamental design difference delivers exceptional performance and concurrency capabilities without the resource overhead of multiple processes, enabling truly efficient scaling even under high I/O workloads.
+For I/O-intensive scenarios, even with Octane's improvements, your application's ability to handle concurrent requests is still limited by the duration of these I/O operations.
 </p>
 </div>